Develop the skills you need to undertake analytical research in the fields of healthcare, medicine or social sciences.

-You will be taught via a variety of different methods throughout the course, including lectures, workshops, practical computer lab sessions, and small group tutorials.
+You'll learn through a variety of different methods throughout the course, including lectures, workshops, practical computer lab sessions and small group tutorials.

 The compulsory modules are designed to enable you to learn at your own pace.
-Regardless of your background, you will be supported throughout the course with different media, such as the Virtual Learning Environment (VLE) tools, blogs, email contact, and face-to-face meetings.
-The course is organised to give you a solid foundation in health research methods with either a focus in applied statistics or a more general overview of health research methodology.
-It will provide you with opportunities to develop your knowledge in the field and build your applied statistical skills, knowledge of health research methodology, and scientific writing skills.
+Regardless of your background, you will be supported throughout the course with different media, such as the Virtual Learning Environment (VLE) tools, blogs, email contact and face-to-face meetings.

-You will have access to computer labs mainly based within the Department of Health Sciences, including a dedicated computer lab space purely for the use of students.
+You will have access to computer labs mainly based within the Department of Health Sciences.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.